tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

 ### Deploy istio-csr agent for cert-manager

-Deploy `istio-csr` through official helm chart, it will use a certificate named `istio-ca` to generate `istio-ca` secret for workload certificate and verification
+Deploy `istio-csr` through official helm chart, it will use a certificate named `istio-ca` to generate `istio-ca` secret for workload certificate and verification.

 ```bash
 helm repo add https://chart.jetstack.io